 SAVVY TIP: If you receive the pension information about your husband’s defined benefit scheme, ask if the pension scheme is underfunded and, if so, if the cash equivalent transfer values are being reduced to reflect this.

-– If a defined benefit pension scheme is underfunded and is offering reduced transfer values as a result it has to let the scheme member’s spouse or civil partner join the pension until its fortunes improve and it’s properly funded.
+- It may be worth delaying the split.
+If a defined benefit pension scheme is underfunded and is offering reduced transfer values as a result it has to let the scheme member’s spouse or civil partner join the pension until its fortunes improve and it’s properly funded.
 At that point you (as the ex wife of the scheme member) can be asked to leave the scheme.

 SAVVY TIP: Independent financial advisers say that some pension schemes that are underfunded are denying that they have to offer a scheme member’s divorcing partner the right to join the pension (it’s called offering ‘internal membership’).
 It’s definitely worth challenging if the pension is underfunded and that’s affecting the transfer values.